 Your Linux installation might develop a bug; you could be upgrading your hard disk drive to a larger volume.
-Or your HDD might simply fail.
-Whatever the problem, if you have a backup of your Linux installation — or even the entire disk — then getting things back up and running again will be relatively simple.
+Whatever the problem, if you have a backup of your disk, getting things back up and running again will be relatively simple.

 Whether you use functions that are built into your Linux operating system, or you install a third-party tool, it shouldn’t be long before you’re able to get your system back up and running.